mahsumarik/ceng_316/README.md

 # Graduation Management System (GMS)

-This project is developed as a term project for the CENG 316 course (Software Engineering) at [Your University Name].
+This project is developed as a term project for the CENG 316 course Computer Engineering at IYTE.

 ## 📚 About the Project